KylerLoucks/cloudformation-templates/security/cloudtrail-organization/README.md

 Default: cloudtrail-organization

 > [!Note]
-> The must match for both the value used for the `pCloudTrailName` parameter in the `Organization Trail` template
+> This param match the value used for the `pCloudTrailName` parameter in the `Organization Trail` template

 # Organization Trail Template